makkus/freckles/README.rst

 Example #3, where we run an ansible task as well as an external ansible role
 ----------------------------------------------------------------------------

 So -- having setup all the data, associated applications, source code and working environment(s) I need -- there are a few other housekeeping tasks to do.
 For example, in the configuration of the minimal emacs-like editor ``zile`` I sometimes use, I specified ``zile`` should put all backups into ``~/.backups/zile``.
-That directory doesn't exist yet, and if it doesn't exists, ``zile`` doesn't create it automatically, and consequently does not store any backups of the files I'm working on.
+That directory doesn't exist yet, and if it doesn't exist, ``zile`` doesn't create it automatically, and consequently does not store any backups of the files I'm working on.
 So I have to make sure that folder gets created.

 Also I want to have Docker installed on that new machine.
 The install procedure of Docker is a bit more complicated than an simple ``apt-get install docker``, and because of that I can't easily add it to my dotfiles configuration.
 Luckily though, there are tons of ansible roles on https://galaxy.ansible.com that can do the job of installing Docker for me.
 The only thing I need to check is that the role supports the platform I am running.

 For those more specialized tasks *freckles* is not a really good fit (although we could probably create an adapter for this, or expand the existing ``dotfiles`` one), so it's easier to use *frecklecute*. *frecklecute* operates on (yaml) text files (I call them *frecklecutables*) that contain a list of Ansible tasks and/or roles to execute, along with configuration for those tasks and roles.
-Here's a short *frecklecutable* to create the folder I need, and install docker using the a role i found on ansible galaxy: https://galaxy.ansible.com/mongrelion/docker/
+Here's a short *frecklecutable* to create the folder I need, and install *docker* using a role I found on Ansible galaxy: https://galaxy.ansible.com/mongrelion/docker/

 .. code-block:: yaml